vtexdocs/help-center-content/docs/tutorials/en/integrating-with-magazine-luiza.md

 ---
-title: How to integrate with Magazine Luiza
+title: 'How to integrate with Magazine Luiza'
 id: tutorials_4243
 status: DRAFT
 createdAt: 2017-04-27T21:51:36.910Z